emersonloureiro/knit/README.md

 The above will print `0` if the command is successful, for example.
 Or whatever is the status code returned in case it's not successful.

-`$?` is a global variable, so running a command within a scope will override it if the last command executed was on a global or different scope
+`$?` is a global variable, so running a command within a scope will override it even if the last command executed was on the global scope or just a different one.

 ```
 func main {